A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Background and motivation

-Our proof of Theorem 1.1 is a minimax construction similar to the one by F. Almgren \cite{Almgren65} and J. Pitts \cite{Pitts81}.
-Recently, T. Colding and C. De Lellis \cite{Colding-DeLellis03} wrote a detailed account of the minimax construction and they were able to simplify some of the arguments significantly.
-In section 2, we will describe an example which illustrates why Colding-De Lellis's proof does not generalize directly to the free boundary case.
-This example also serves as a model case which motivates much of our arguments in this paper.
+The proof of Theorem 1.1 employs a minimax construction similar to the one by F. Almgren \cite{Almgren65} and J. Pitts \cite{Pitts81}.
+Recently, T. Colding and C. De Lellis \cite{Colding-DeLellis03} wrote a detailed account of the minimax construction, and they were able to simplify some of the proofs significantly.
+In another recent paper \cite{DeLellis-Pellandini10}, C. De Lellis and F. Pellandini obtained a genus bound for minimal surfaces constructed by the minimax method in \cite{Colding-DeLellis03}.

-We will present the proof of Theorem 1.1 in sections 3-8.
-In section 3, we give some definitions and preliminary results used in this paper.
-Also, we define two important concepts: \emph{freely stationary} and \emph{outward almost minimizing property}, which will play important roles in the proof of Theorem 1.1.
-In section 4, we describe the min-max construction and give an outline of the proof.
-In section 5 and 6, we establish the existence of varifolds which are both freely stationary and outer almost minimizing.
-In section 7, we study a minimization problem with partially free boundary, which is then used in section 8 to prove the boundary regularity of freely stationary varifolds satisfying the outer almost minimizing property.
-This completes the proof of Theorem 1.1.

-In a recent paper \cite{DeLellis-Pellandini10}, C. De Lellis and F. Pellandini obtained a genus bound for minimal surfaces constructed by the minimax method in \cite{Colding-DeLellis03}.
 (Their bound is slightly weaker than the one conjectured by J. Pitts and H. Rubinstein \cite{Pitts-Rubinstein86}.)
-In this paper, we use their result to control the topology of the free boundary solution constructed in Theorem 1.1.
+We observe that their result can be used to control the topology of the free boundary solution constructed in Theorem 1.1.

 \begin{theorem} Let $(M^3,g)$ be a Riemannian 3-manifold with boundary.
 Suppose the filling genus (see Definition 9.1) of $M$ is equal to $h$.
 Then, the minimal surface $\Sigma$ in Theorem 1.1 can be chosen such that \begin{itemize} \item[(i)] if $\Sigma$ is orientable, then genus$(\Sigma) \leq h$; \item[(ii)] if $\Sigma$ is non-orientable, then genus$(\Sigma) \leq 2h+1$. \end{itemize} \end{theorem}